dapperfu/python_Meijer/README.md

 Decompiling the Meijer.apk it looks like it's mostly just a REST app.
 So I setup a mitmproxy to watch for traffic.

-End goal is for Meijer PR/Engineering to either incorporate my ideas or me to have my own shopping tool, whichever comes first.

 ## Lessons Learned

 ### Misc.